 Art Is My God

-Late on election night November 2024 as the nightmare of America’s ugly choice became clear, I wrote in my notes — “spend every minute in the world of art.”
+Late on election night November 2024 as the nightmare of America’s choice of ugly over decent became clear, I wrote in my notes — “spend every minute in the world of art.”
 And that’s what I’ve done ever since.

 You can’t control elections — like you can’t control sports.
-I invested a bunch of time and energy into the Blue Jays World Series run — only to be let down in the final inning.
+I invested a buncha time and energy into the Blue Jays World Series run — only to be let down in the final inning.

-Art doesn’t kill people, it doesn’t make people hate each other, in fact it makes people love each other, understand each other, appreciate each other.
-It makes us laugh, feel good, and sometimes even get choked up feeling the loved portrayed — and the passion and honesty and courage the artist conveyed.
+Art doesn’t kill people, it doesn’t divide people, it doesn’t make people hate each other, in fact it makes people love each other, understand each other, appreciate each other.
+Vive la différence!
+It makes us laugh, feel good, and sometimes even get choked up feeling the love portrayed — and at the passion and honesty and courage the artist conveyed.

-Organized religion has long seemed so patently ridiculous to me and the cause of so much judgmental hatred and evil in the world — fighting over fairy tales.
+Organized religion has long seemed so patently ridiculous to me and is inarguably the cause of so much judgmental hatred and evil in the world — fighting over which fairy tale you think is true.
 Art is simply beautiful.
 Even if I don’t like something, I never criticize a work of art because I know how hard they are to create.
+I don’t pray every day — but I create art every day.
+It’s a ritual that connects me to the divine.

 Art teaches me to appreciate beauty — and life itself.
-A story, words connected together, images, music . . . visions from inside a soul that then manifested in the real world.
+A story, words connected together, images, music . . . the unspeakable visions of the individual that then manifest in the real world.
 I’ve fallen in love with film late in life because it contains the most art — visuals, stories and music all in one.
 But also simply standing in front of a beautiful painting or listening to music with no one else in the room can make you cry or dance.
 It’s exhilarating – energizing – inspirational.

 A Wall Street Journal writer, Joe Morgenstern, once observed how nowadays cynicism passes for wisdom — but how Paul Thomas Anderson is a counterbalance to that unfortunate truth.
 I agree with both sentiments.

 Optimism should pass for wisdom.
 It’s harder to do.
 It’s healthier.
 And it’s more beneficial for humanity.
 Negativity is easy.
-It’s a bullshit copout to life’s purpose — a simple cheap lazy way out.
+It’s a cheap lazy copout to life’s purpose.
 Fuck negativity.
 What’s heroic and worthy of admiration is to be positive about life.
 And art.
 It is energizing to feel and express love.
+It’s courageous.
 It’s contagious.
 It’s empowering.
 It’s educational.
-It’s courageous.
 It connects you to the soul of what is human.
 It makes you tingle to create it … and to experience it.

 Joseph Campbell famously said, “Follow your bliss and doors will open where you didn’t know they were going to be.”
 I like modifying it to “Follow your tingles . . . ” or “Follow your goosebumps . . .”
 Whether you’re home alone making something — or out in the world experiencing something — when your body tingles it’s telling you a truth your rational brain couldn’t.
 It’s intuitive.
 It’s supernatural.
 It’s God speaking to you.
-And that’s a voice I’ll follow anywhere.
+And that’s the voice of God I listen to.

 .